We love a good stamping craft and this spring flower art project is perfect!

 I’ve been meaning to do bottle stamping for ages.
-And I’m so glad we did it with this one.
+And I’m so glad we did it as a flower art project!
 It was so simple!

 I was going to say that the straw blown stems was his favorite part… but now I’m not sure!
 Every step was really fun!

-To make the stems, I just dropped a few drops of green food coloring into a small bowl of water.
-Henry used a dropper/syringe to squirt some in a pile on the paper.
+To make the stems, I dropped a few drops of green food coloring into a small bowl of water.
+Henry used a dropper/syringe to squirt some in one spot on the paper.

-Then he blew it as far across the paper as he could!
+Then he blew it, using the straw, as far across the paper as he could!

-With a quick dip of the thumb into some yellow paint, Henry added the centers to the flowers.
+With a quick dip of his thumb into some yellow paint, Henry added the centers to the flowers.

 These 10 stunning flower crafts are perfect for homemade gifts or cards!